rsinghny/sigsci-sumologicsync/README.md

-# sigsci-sumologicsync
+# Sync SigSci request data with SumoLogic HTTP collector
 This Docker image will poll the SigSci API for requests and then push the returned json data to a SumoLogic HTTP collector.
-Sync SigSci request data with SumoLogic HTTP collector This Docker image will poll the SigSci API for requests and then push the returned json data to a SumoLogic HTTP collector.

 The default setting is to poll the SigSci API every 5 minutes and ask for requests from the last 5 minutes.